hillsonghimire/hillsonghimire.github.io/README.md

     Ensure that this `<name>` is the same that you added in `step:1`
 5. Basic `styling` can be modified through: `assets/css/_scss/variables.scss`
 6. To modify the overall layouting of homepage or other pages: `_layouts/default.html`

+Note: To add the embed (like instagram posts), I added `_layout/default_embed.html`, the same as `default.html`, but inserting the desirable embeds.

 #### Build Guide